opensecuritycontroller/community/designs/panorama_plugin/panorama_plugin.md

 Under `org.osc.sdk.manager.api`:
 - `ManagerSecurityGroupApi`
-	- `create/update/deleteSecurityGroup` calls will result in creation/update or deletion of Panorama address objects with the appropriate label.
+	- `create/update/deleteSecurityGroup` calls will result in creation/update or deletion of Panorama address objects with the appropriate tag.
 	- `getSecurityGroupList` and `getSecurityGroupById` will list the OSC-managed security group tags.
 - `ManagerSecurityGroupInterfaceApi`
 	- `create/update/deleteSecurityGroupInterface` calls will result in adding or changing the policy tags under each address object.
 (The argument to these calls is a `SecurityGroupInterfaceElement` which carries policy information.
-- `ManagerPolicyApi` will list the DAGs under **DistributedAppGroup**.
+- `ManagerPolicyApi` will list shared tags.

 ### SDN Controller SDK
 No changes anticipated.